kevin-leptons/tinybird/doc/cli/index.md

 * src / string.
 Path to document directory.
 * dest / string.
 Path to build directory.
 * --port, -p / integer / 8080.
 Port to listen.
 * --dist / boolean / false.
-Optimize build files.
+Build for distribution.
 * --page-size, -s / integer / 16.
 Number of items in a result of a query.

 Build and serve document.